broadinstitute/carrot_cli/docs/commands/template.md

   Retrieve templates filtered to match the specified parameters

 Options:
-  --template_id TEXT     The template's ID, a version 4 UUID --pipeline_id TEXT     The ID of the pipeline that is the template's parent,
+  --template_id TEXT     The template's ID --pipeline_id TEXT     The ID of the pipeline that is the template's parent,
                          a version 4 UUID